EmberHeartshine/RedHeart/README.md

 As I work on this project more I plan to create a page that can generate valid JSON for the purposes of this tool, but that's very far in the future and may never happen.

 If you're unfamiliar with JSON, I recommend a generator such as [ObjGen](http://www.objgen.com/json) to help you out.

+## Demo
+There is a demo of this site located [here](https://emberheartshine.github.io/RedHeart/RedHeart_dist/).
+All information is loaded directly from this repo, and the site automatically updates whenever a change is pushed.
+This is the actual ideal use case model I am building around.